School and further education

 - Flinders University - Disability Advisors

-WEA courses are generally available throughout the year.
+- WEA adult learning courses are low-cost, Adelaide-based, short courses generally available throughout the year.